CSIE-lab-Aug2021/Computer_Vision_CS665/README.md

 # CS665 Computer Vision
-## This is project of Computer Vision
+## This is project of Computer Vision at NTHU

 * Harris Corner Detection
 * Image Sensing Pipeline